 Get the Veg Out newsletter for new vegan recipes + nutrition content!

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.

 Making the Sweet Potatoes

 The sweet potatoes are simple to make.
 Peel and cube the sweet potato, toss in oil and coat with my delicious homemade vegan taco seasoning.
 Roast until the sweet potato is starting to brown on the edges.
 The taco seasoning will add a ton of flavor to the burritos, so don’t skimp out on it!

 Preparing the Kale

 Raw kale can have a tough a chewy texture.
-This is why I always recommend cutting raw kale into small pieces and then massaging the kale until it turns a brighter green colour.
-Adding a bit of citrus, like lime or lemon juice, to the kale while you massage it can help bring out the flavour of the kale.
+This is why I always recommend cutting raw kale into small pieces and then massaging the kale until it turns a brighter green color.
+Adding a bit of citrus, like lime or lemon juice, to the kale while you massage it can help bring out the flavor of the kale.

 Massaging the kale really helps break down some of the tough texture raw kale tends to have.
 And don’t worry if you don’t enjoy raw kale.
 While kale is an option, if you don’t like it, opt for a more tender leafy green such as Romaine lettuce.

 Balance the Nutrition Content of Sweet Potato Kale Burritos